 What is vendor due diligence in cyber security?

 During the third-party onboarding process, it is a security professional’s job to evaluate a potential vendor’s security policies and practices.

 Typically, this screening process might follow a pre-agreed “new vendor due diligence” checklist or assessment.
-However, this form of cyber security due diligence can introduce frustrating delays or procedural roadblocks into the onboarding process.
+However, this can introduce frustrating delays or procedural roadblocks into the onboarding process.
 Security risk assessments (which may include risk assessment questionnaires, penetration testing, and even site visits) are time-consuming and hard to scale across the dozens if not hundreds of vendors that your organization works with.
 According to Gartner, 60% of organizations work with more than 1,000 third parties.

 One way to save time during vendor onboarding due diligence is by grouping or tiering your vendors based on how critical they are to your organization.
 For example, a company that provides an important service or has access to your sensitive data would be a higher priority than a company that does not have immediate access to proprietary information or performs a mission-critical function.

 Instead of adopting a one-size-fits-all approach to the evaluation process, tiering helps you determine whether a vendor needs a more in-depth assessment – such as a site visit -- or requires fewer touchpoints.